 4).
 Tinipak River

 Tinipak River is located at Mt.
 Daraitan in Tanay, Rizal, around 2-3 hours drive from Manila.
 To get to Tinipak River is quite an adventure but there is ample signage on the main highway and the locals are quite helpful in helping you find the Barangay Hall.
 After a brief orientation at the Barangay Hall and registration area, you take a tricycle to Tinipak River which takes about 20 minutes.
 From there this is where the hike begins.
 The rock formations along the river are absolutely unbelievable and unlike anything, I have seen before.
-The color of the water in the river is also very unique.
-It has an emerald/ turquoise appearance to it and looks like artificial colors have been added to it.
+The colour of the water in the river is also very unique.
+It has an emerald/ turquoise appearance to it and looks like artificial colours have been added to it.
 Check out the vlog from my Tinipak River experience.
 In my opinion, this is one of the best places in the Philippines.

 Google Maps: Tinipak River